cryptomanufacturing/Moon-Landing-WINDOWS-BETA/README.md

 # Aion-1 Address: 0xa01e968221584946dac1e6842bf985de7ff49c8b9913220ed793d64a150b2864

 # Step 1
-# Choose Which File is correct for your rig.
-IE if you have 6 cards in your rig,choose "Monitor_6card.batch"
+# Choose which file is correct for your rig.
+I.E if you have 6 cards in your rig,choose "Monitor_6card.batch"

 # Step 2
 # Setup The Miner and The GPU Card Monitor to Auto Launch on bootup